MediaComem/comem-masrad-dfa/subjects/bootstrap/README.md

 Bootstrap comes with CSS styles that are applied to **HTML elements**, without **adding classes** to them.

-Some of the elements that are impacted are:
+Some of the elements impacted are:

 - `<h1>` to `<h6>`
 - `<small>` (an element that display smaller text)